AterAnimAvis/Guinevere/README.md

 The fallbacks list is optional, but useful.

-Once this is all done, run `node main.js` in the root folder to start the Core with its Discord and Console interfaces.
+Once this is all done, run `npm run` in the root folder to start the Core with its Discord and Console interfaces.

 ## Revisions